 Michelle Jungbluth - I am studying copepod nauplii and their roles in pelagic ecosystems.
 My Masters work focused on development of a qPCR-based molecular method to enumerate one species of nauplii in mixed field samples.
 I am now using this method to examine how different species respond to environmental perturbations, and also to obtain new knowledge about the contribution of nauplii to the transfer of material through the marine food web.

 Kim Andrews - 2012, 1-year appointment.
 Kim developed microsatellite markers for Haloptilus longicornis and Pleuromamma xiphias, and completed a very nice study on genetic structure across ocean gyres in H. longicornis.
-She is now a Marie Curie Incoming Fellow in the U.K., and is now at the University of Idaho.
+She is now a Marie Curie Incoming International Fellow in the U.K., and is now at the University of Idaho.

 Kristin Halbert - MSc received 2013.
 Kristin worked on cryptic diversity and speciation in Pleuromamma piseki and P. gracilis.
 Advised by D. Carlon (Biology Dept).